Eastern Redbud

 Cercis canadensis

-Redbud — Eastern (Cercis canadensis) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 20–30 ft tall and 25–35 ft wide, and needs medium water.
-Eastern redbud is borderline in our alkaline soils and intense sun — choose Western seed strains ('Oklahoma', 'Minnesota Strain', var. texensis) and plant in a protected microclimate.
+Eastern Redbud (Cercis canadensis) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 20–30 ft tall and 25–35 ft wide, slow-growing, needs medium water, and prefers full sun to partial shade to dappled sun.
+Eastern redbud is borderline in our alkaline soils and intense sun, choose Western seed strains ('Oklahoma', 'Minnesota Strain', var. texensis) and plant in a protected microclimate.

 medium water20–30 ft tall and 25–35 ft wideDeer-resistant